Steve Kenyon

 Stephen Kenyon (born 16 September 1951) is a retired male long-distance runner from England, who competed in the late 1970s and early 1980s in the men's marathon and half marathon.

 Biography

 Kenyon was raised in Bolton, England and is a life member of both Bolton United Harriers & Salford Harriers.

 Kenyon became the British marathon champion after winning the British AAA Championships title at the 1982 AAA Championships.
-It ws during this victory that he set his personal best of 2:11:40 over the classic distance on 13 June 1982 in Gateshead.
+It was during this victory that he set his personal best of 2:11:40 over the classic distance on 13 June 1982 in Gateshead.

 He competed in nine World Cross Country Championships, with his highest finish being 17th at the 1980 race, where he was a member of the winning England team.
 He won the Great North Run in 1985.